gernotfeichter/alp/README.md

 The solution proposed assumes that the user owns an android device that is on the same wifi network.
 The solution also works if the android phone is the hotspot of the linux machine.

 > Note that alp does not "remove" your password.
-Per default the authentication and authorisation process tries to use alp, but as a fallback, the "traditional" fallback authentication and authorisation process - on most systems that will be a password promt - kicks in.
+Per default the authentication and authorisation process tries to use alp, but as a fallback, the "traditional" fallback authentication and authorisation process - on most systems that will be a password prompt - kicks in.
 Since alp is using https://github.com/linux-pam/linux-pam, quite something could be tweaked when having knowledge of pam.

 This solution works on, and is intended for single user linux machines.
 Though it should also work for mac users.